 What is included in the on-site package and how much does it cost?

 Our winery fee is $49.99 plus tax.
-Our on-site package includes the winemaking process, the use of our bottle washer, corks, and bottling facilities.
-We do offer an upgrade for a complete winery package which includes everything above plus upgraded synthetic corks, shrink caps, and customized labels for an additional $9.99.
+Our on-site package includes the winemaking process, the use of our bottling facilities and bottle washer, and corks.
+We do offer an upgrade for a complete winery package which includes everything above plus upgraded synthetic corks, shrink caps, and customizable labels for an additional $10.

 Do you sell wine bottles?
 If so, how much do they cost?

-How long does it take to make wine on site?
+How long does it take to make wine?

 Our wine kits vary from finishing in 4 weeks, 6 weeks, or 8 weeks.
-Each kit will specify how long it takes to finish.
+Each kit will specify how long it takes to finish on the box.

 How long should I let my wine sit in the bottles before drinking?

-We recommend 1-3 months of aging for the wine to really start mellowing out and correcting the balance.
-But if you really can't wait, it wont hurt you to drink it right after bottling.
+While the wine is drinkable right out of the carboy, we recommend 1-3 months of aging for the wine to really start mellowing out and correcting the balance.
+Red wines will continue to improve up to a year.

 Why is my bentonite clumping?